logo

 Here are some helpful breastfeeding latching tips.
 These simple practices will help sustain a good latch.

-• Monitor the Latch: Continuously check to ensure your baby’s lips are flanged outward, not tucked in, to maintain a good seal.
+• Monitor the Latch: Ensure your baby’s lips are flanged outward, not tucked in, to maintain a good seal.

 • Burp Your Baby: Burping your baby during and after feeds can help release trapped air, reducing discomfort and gas.